 Superior modeling lets you display the influence of explanatory variables and model parameters (e.g. training window size, prediction horizon) over time.

-Your commodity purchasing optimization solution could use a sequential and linear combination of multiple predictive models, where each model is specific to: (i) a group of homogeneous variables (e.g. commodity prices, weather forecasts), and (ii) a structuring parameter value (e.g. training window = 1 day, 1 week, 2 weeks).
+Your commodity procurement optimization solution could use a sequential and linear combination of multiple predictive models, where each model is specific to: (i) a group of homogeneous variables (e.g. commodity prices, weather forecasts), and (ii) a structuring parameter value (e.g. training window = 1 day, 1 week, 2 weeks).

 The relative weight of each model in the combination thus stands for the influence of the corresponding group of variables or parameter value, with the following benefits: